helenzhou6/urban-sounds-classifier/README.md

 - This will download the Urban Sounds 8k dataset, create a log mel spectogram and generate a new dataset that includes that (minus the audio, to make it smaller size).
 - This will upload to Hugging Face.
 You'll need to create a hugging face profile, create a new dataset, and then generate an Access Token (API key) with write permissions, and put `HF_TOKEN` in `.env`.
 - It has already been run, and uploaded to: https://huggingface.co/datasets/EthanGLEdwards/urbansounds_melspectrograms so noone else needs to use it
+2. After we've created the dataset, the mel_spectogram is a numpy array of 1501 (time frames) by dimension of 128 (the frequency bins)
+- We will then normalise the values (from -80 etc) to between 0 and 1, and also added padding to the maximum time frame of 1501.

 ## Running .ipynb
 Install Jupyter VSCode plugin, and open the .ipynb and select Kernel to be the current .venv virtual environment.
 You can run each cell with control enter